US considers banning Iranians from shopping at Costco during UN meeting

 The movements of Iranian diplomats are severely limited in New York, but one proposal being floated would bar them from shopping at big, members-only wholesale stores like Costco and Sam’s Club without first receiving the express permission of the State Department.

-Such stores have been a favorite of Iranian diplomats posted to and visiting New York because they are able to buy large quantities of products not available in economically isolated Iran for relatively cheap prices and send them home.
+Such stores have been a favorite of Iranian diplomats posted to and visiting New York because they are able to buy large quantities of products not available in their economically isolated country for relatively cheap prices and send them home.

 It was not immediately clear if or when the proposed shopping ban for Iran would take effect, but the memo said the State Department also was looking at drafting rules that would allow it to impose terms and conditions on memberships in wholesale clubs by all foreign diplomats in the U.S.

-For Brazil, it was not clear if any potential visa restrictions affect Luiz Inácio Lula da Silva or lower-level members of the country's delegation to the high-level U.N. gathering.
+For Brazil, it was not clear if any potential visa restrictions affect President Luiz Inácio Lula da Silva or lower-level members of the country's delegation to the U.N. gathering.

-Brazil’s president is traditionally the first world leader to speak before the gathered leaders on the opening day of the session.
+Brazil's president is traditionally the first world leader to speak before the gathered officials on the opening day of the session.
 The U.S. president is by precedent the second speaker.

 Lula has been a target of U.S. President Donald Trump, who objects to his government's prosecution of his friend, former President Jair Bolsonaro, on allegations of leading an attempted coup.

-One country that will see fewer restrictions is Syria, whose delegation members have received a waiver for limitations that have been put on their U.N. travel for more than a decade.
+One country that will see fewer restrictions is Syria, whose delegation members have received a waiver from limitations that have been put on their U.N. travel for more than a decade.

 That waiver was issued last week, according to the memo, and comes as the Trump administration seeks to build ties following the ouster last year of Syria's president, Bashar Assad, and integrate the once-pariah nation into the Middle East.